What is Tag Gateway?

 Accurate tracking isn't just about reporting — it directly affects profit-based bidding.
 When you use MarginStack to manage per-SKU costs and ProfitClarity to calculate profit-driven ROAS targets, the accuracy of those targets depends entirely on how many conversions you can see.
 If 30% of conversions are invisible, your ROAS calculations are 30% off.

-The GROW Platform includes a Tracking Accuracy setting in ProfitClarity™ that compensates for tracking loss in bid calculations.
-Even with Tag Gateway, we recommend setting this to 85-95% to account for users who block all tracking.
+The GROW Your Sales includes a Tracking Accuracy setting in ProfitClarity™ that compensates for tracking loss in bid calculations.
+Even with Tag Gateway, we recommend setting this to 85–95% to account for users who block all tracking.

 How Tag Gateway Works